Deltares/D-EcoImpact/docs/manual/input.md

 \end{bmatrix}
 $$

-This example should result in the following output_variable.
-This example is added to the unit test as well
+This example results in the following output_variable.

 $$
 input\_variable _{(nFaces, time)}=